Ashok-Varma/Gander/README.md

 ```

 ##### Chaining
-You can chain all the chain and pass it to OkHttp
+You can chain all the method calls and pass it to OkHttp
 ```java
 new OkHttpClient.Builder()
 .addInterceptor(new GanderInterceptor(context)